hapax/hapax.github.io/assets/simple-physics.md

 Thus, changing one factor (population of a city) will change another (per capita power usage).

-Assumption (b) can fail when the final answer depends on factors in some other.
+Assumption (b) can fail when the final answer has some more complicated type of functional dependence on subestimates.
 A particularly severe example is *exponential* dependence.
 Suppose I throw a fistful of quarters onto the ground.
 What's the probability they all come up heads?